Stand out among the growing Australian business communities engaging with China.

 A course is one term of tuition.
 Each term is 10 weeks in duration.

 Course books are chosen by language teachers.
-See the Course Content section of the website for more information.
+Check under the Level Guide tab of each language for more information.

 Teachers follow the course books but often also provide additional materials for students.

-We have a policy of employing teachers who are native speakers.
+We prefer to employ teachers who are native speakers.
 All teachers will either be native speakers or have spent considerable time in a country in which the language is spoken.

-All UNSWIL teachers have teaching qualifications and teaching experience.
+Our teachers have at least one teaching qualification and teaching experience.

 Classes have an average of 10-12 students, with 18 being the maximum number.

-The minimum age for students is 18.
+The minimum age for our students is 18.
 There is no maximum age.

-Students should self-assess their language level before enrolling in a course by considering the number of hours they have spent studying the language prior to the course and their experience of the language (see website Level Guide for further details).
-For further assistance, please contact Student Enquiries.
+You should self-assess their language level before enrolling in a course by considering the number of hours they have spent studying the language prior to the course and their experience of the language (check information under the Level Guide tab for further details).
+For further assistance, please contact Student Enquiries on 9385 0555 or firstname.lastname@example.org

-Once payment has been made you will receive a payment acknowledgement email and payment receipt.
-This will be your class confirmation.
-No further confirmation will be sent.
+Once payment has been made, you will receive a payment acknowledgement email and payment receipt.
+Please refer to the course dates, times and location details shown under the Dates and Fees tab in order to avoid missing the course start date.
 If we have to cancel a class due to insufficient enrolments you will be sent a class cancellation email 1 to 2 days before the class was due to begin.

-Most courses focus on speaking and listening and the essential grammar and vocabulary required to improved verbal and aural fluency.
+Most of our courses focus on speaking and listening and the essential grammar and vocabulary required to improved verbal and aural fluency.
 Courses focus less on writing and reading.

 There is street parking on Day Avenue and streets just west of Anzac Parade.
 Restricted campus parking is also available in the UNSW car park on the corner of Day Ave and Anzac Parade.